 But the truth is, losing weight takes work.
 That said, interesting research has revealed that some simple tricks can make the work a little easier; specifically, creating small obstacles and changing cues.

-A study in Switzerland found that the relative availability of food influences food intake.
+In 2013, researchers in Switzerland found that the relative availability of food influences food intake.
 Researchers for the study say that eating is an automatic behavior that can be disrupted when any additional effort is required.

 Study participants were invited to sample freely from a bowl of candies; one group was offered unwrapped candies while another group was given wrapped ones.
 Participants who had to unwrap the candy themselves ate on average 3.6 pieces, while those who had no unwrapping to do ate 5.5 pieces each.